hob icon

 Therefore, prior activities such as:

-are necessary if students are to understand what causes weather and how it changes.
+are necessary if learners are to understand what causes weather and how it changes.

-That doesn't mean younger students can't benefit with weather related experiences.
-They can when they make and record their weather observations and match them to drawings and photos of weather related pictures in books or other media.
+That doesn't mean younger learners can't benefit with weather related experiences.
+A good place for them to start is to make weather instruments and record their own weather observations and match them to drawings and photos of weather related pictures in books or in other media.

-Intermediate students are able to create weather instruments (engineering activities related to technology and science) to collect meteorological data and use it to look for weather patterns.
-Students may also research weather data on the Internet and use the data to look for weather patterns.
+Intermediate learners are able to create weather instruments (engineering activities related to technology and science) to collect meteorological data and use it to look for weather patterns.
+Learners may also research weather and use weather databases to investigate weather patterns.
+For example how does the barometric pressure change before and after storms?

 Barometer or Thermometer?